Why won’t my bees fill my Flow frames?

 Flow frames

-“Why aren’t my bees filling the Flow frames ?” is one of the most frequently asked questions seen on Flow hive related beekeeping Facebook sites and forums.
+“Why aren’t my bees filling the Flow frames ?” is one of the most frequently asked questions on Flow hive-related beekeeping Facebook sites and forums.

-The ability for bees to produce excess honey comes down to a couple of simple factors:
+The ability of bees to produce excess honey comes down to a couple of simple factors:

 • Hive strength and,